Sagar8907/Trends-Shopping-app/README.md

 # Trends-Shopping-app
-this a nomal shopping app name Trends for Practicw
+this a nomal shopping app name Trends for Practice